nedelec/cytosim-2017/tutorials/tutorial3.md

     free_polymer = 1.0 - sum(all_fiber_length) / total_polymer

-You can press 'i' in the live simulation to display detailed information about the length of the filaments.
+You can press `i` in the live simulation to display detailed information about the length of the filaments.

 ### Frictionless boundaries